 After bumping along another poor road replete with fissures spraying vapour clouds, we arrived at Mount Yasur’s car park, a mere 200-metre walk to the viewing area.
 Mount Yasur has five activity levels – from 0 (low) to 4 (extreme); it was currently on level 2, the highest that still allows access to the crater’s rim.
 The volcano was currently very active, for a few days prior viewing was closed, and earlier in the week an elderly couple walking in the car park barely avoided a catastrophe when a lava bomb landed only metres from them.

 A thunderous crack split the air, and enormous lava bombs were catapulted hundreds of metres into the sky before thudding back to the ground.
 Every few minutes, this performance was repeated, but not too intimidating, and I was commenting to two fellow Australians I had met at Port Vila that though impressive, Yasur had not moved me as yet.
-No sooner had these words escaped my mouth, then the ground shook and a stupendous explosion heralded the appearance of an imposing volume of lava bombs, and many of those gathered shied backwards as they nervously regarded the flying lava.
+No sooner had these words escaped my mouth, then the ground shook, and a stupendous explosion heralded the appearance of an imposing volume of lava bombs.
+Many of those gathered shied backwards as they nervously regarded the flying lava.
 So this was Yasur’s response to my mocking utterance.

 As sunset approached, an official informed everyone that Yasur was becoming dangerous and that observers must be prepared to move quickly.
-Upon hearing this, a number of visitors decided to immediately leave the mountain, and every large explosion thereafter thinned the ranks even more.
-However, I remained, confident that the cyclonic cold wind blowing away from me would carry any lava bombs further from my position.
+Upon hearing this, a number of visitors decided to leave the mountain immediately, and every massive explosion after that thinned the ranks even more.
+However, I remained, confident that the cold cyclonic wind blowing away from me would carry any lava bombs further from my position.

 As the sun descended and darkness consumed the island, the lava glowed more brightly and beautifully.
 Another explosion coincided with a temporarily stilling of the wind, and a breath of heat, tinged with a sulphuric odour, brushed my face.
 Unfortunately, it began to rain, and the vicious wind carried the rain droplets horizontally – so those who remained now faced fire and flame in front, wind and rain behind – as nature unleashed every fury it could muster.

-At one point the breeze stopped and the caldera gradually filled with smoke, so that eventually the whole crater was concealed beneath the haze of a volcanic cloud that had me coughing in response.
-This incident identified the biggest danger of visiting Yasur, as with either still conditions or a wind blowing towards the observer; it prevents the sighting of any projectiles.
-Visitors are advised that if a lava bomb flies above them, to remain motionless and watch its passage, as it is better to safely move when one knows the landing spot of the enemy, so to speak.
+At one point, the breeze stopped, and the caldera gradually filled with smoke, so that eventually the whole crater was concealed beneath the haze of a volcanic cloud that had me coughing in response.
+This incident identified the biggest danger of visiting Yasur, as with either calm conditions or a wind blowing towards the observer; it prevents the sighting of any projectiles.
+Visitors are advised that if a lava bomb flies above them, to remain motionless and watch its passage, as it is better to safely move when one knows the landing spot of the enemy.
 However, in the current conditions, this strategy is useless, so I was reduced to anxiously looking upwards for the sight of a lava bomb suddenly emerging from the smoke above my head.
 Thankfully, this dangerous scenario only lasted a couple of minutes.